By Katharine Swindells | April 29 2021

 Wine consumption worldwide saw a 2.8 percent decrease in 2020 as a whole.
 That is a smaller dip than might have been expected in mid-year at which point consumption was down 6 percent.

 The annual consumption drop between 2019 and 2020 is the same as the one seen between 2008 and 2009, which saw recovery within a few years.
-Pau Roca, Director General of the OIV, says the organisation believes parallels can be drawn, but remains tentative in its forecasts.
+Pau Roca, Director General of the OIV, says the organization believes parallels can be drawn, but remains tentative in its forecasts.

 “The Covid crisis has more or less the same tendency as the 2008/2009 financial crisis,” Roca said, via a translator.
 “Probably the possibilities for recovering are even better than in 2008/2009.
 But we still don’t know some things; in some markets, the crisis maybe has not even begun.”

-The decrease does mean that 2020 saw the lowest consumption since 2002.
+The decrease does mean that 2020 saw the lowest wine consumption since 2002.
 While that can be partially attributed to Covid-19, the pandemic doesn’t tell the full story, according to the OIV.
 They point out it follows a trend seen over the past few years that is in part due to lowering demand in China.

 The biggest percentage growth was seen in Brazil, which the OIV attributes to the growth of e-commerce, and also that Brazil still has a comparatively low starting base.
 The most significant hit was seen in South Africa, which had a full alcohol ban, including online sales, for the first two months of the pandemic.
 The ban was brought back in the summer, and then again from December to February 2021.

-The USA has been the largest wine consumer in the world for the past decade, and last year its consumption saw no change from 2019, putting the volume consumed one third (34.7%) ahead of France and Italy.
+Pre-Covid, the USA has been the largest wine consumer in the world for the past decade, and last year its consumption saw no change from 2019, putting the volume consumed one third (34.7%) ahead of France and Italy.
 This lack of impact of Covid-19 is likely due to the US lockdowns being significantly less strict than much of the world, and the strength of e-commerce.

-Although Covid-19 undoubtedly played a part, China’s significant dip in consumption follows a three-year pattern, which the OIV believes may signify the end of China’s rapid expansion in the wine market which at the beginning of the century looked like it might have a huge impact on the wine world.
+Although Covid-19 undoubtedly played a part, China’s significant dip in wine consumption follows a three-year pattern, which the OIV believes may signify the end of China’s rapid expansion in the wine market which at the beginning of the century looked like it might have a huge impact on the wine world.

 By looking more in depth at trade data, patterns emerge beyond just a simple increase or decrease in consumption.